 NOTE: Labels in bold are required.

-Some examples of Medicare fraud include:
+Examples of Medicaid fraud would include: